yunyaoli/yunyaoli.github.io/_pages/draft.md

 ### Lucia Specia - Panelist

-<small> Lucia Specia is a British computer scientist, professor of natural language processing at Imperial College London and Chief Scientist at Contex.ai.
-She holds a joint position in language engineering at the University of Sheffield.
-Her research investigates data-driven approaches to natural language processing (NLP). </small>
+<small> Lucia Specia is Senior Director of Research Engineering at Epic Games and Professor of Natural
+Language Processing at Imperial College London.
+Her work focuses on various aspects of data-driven approaches to multimodal and multilingual context models, with applications including machine translation, image captioning, visual question answering, quality estimation, and content moderation, among others.
+In 2021, she founded Contex.ai to build multimodal content moderation models for real world applications, focusing in the gaming industry.
+She now leads a team of research engineers at Epic Games delivering ML solutions across automation and business optimization, safety and security, user experience and content creation.
+She received a PhD from the University of Sao Paulo and has held positions at University of Sheffield, Meta, and Xerox Research.</small>